• Skip to content

 Humanities

 Explore the history, theory and culture of architecture.
-You will do this in relation to contemporary issues, learning from history not just about it.
+You will do this in relation to contemporary issues, learning from history, not just about it.
 You will build knowledge of the context in which you are working as well as specialising in an area of particular interest to you.
-You will develop skills in critical thinking and reflection that will feed into all your studies.
+You’ll develop skills in critical thinking and reflection that will feed into all your studies.

 Wireframe computer model of building